leerob/comprs/docs/compression-evolution.md

 └─────────────────────────────────────────────────────────────────┘
 ```

-Modern codecs like mozjpeg don't use one clever trick—they use *dozens* of small optimizations that each shave off 1-5%.
+Modern codecs like mozjpeg don't use one clever trick.
+They use _dozens_ of small optimizations that each shave off 1-5%.
 These compound:

 ```text
 0.95 × 0.97 × 0.95 × 0.98 × 0.96 = 0.82